Thomas Rowley (runholder)

 Thomas Rowley (died 1903) was an early settler in Canterbury, New Zealand.
-His father was a member of the Canterbury Association and Dean-designate for ChristChurch Cathedral, but never came to the colony.
+His father was a member of the Canterbury Association and Dean-designate for Christ Church Cathedral, but never came to the colony.
 Thomas Rowley and one brother emigrated, and he became a significant runholder.
 He later started acting as an agent for absentee landowners.
 He briefly served as a Member of Parliament for one of the rural Canterbury electorates.
 Rowley was active in church matters and married a daughter of Octavius Mathias, the first vicar of the Church of St Michael and All Angels.
 After 11 years in New Zealand, he returned to live in England.